Some of the dancers are easy enough to figure out, some are a tad more difficult, and some are almost impossible.

 A greater challenge comes from le preuost.
 The provost has been placed in the dance where the Danse Macabre would feature "le bailly", the bailiff, (and indeed there is a "bailli" at this position in the English dance of death).

 This ruins the structure of the dance, which is otherwise characterized by an alternation between ecclesiasticals and lay people.
-Both of these problems can be solved by remembering that bailiffs as well as provosts would function as judges.
+The problem can be solved by remembering that bailiffs as well as provosts would function as judges.
 The old French magistrate rule had "bailie"-courts and "provost"-courts, where the "provost" was appointed and paid by the "bailie".

 The 36 women in particular can cause headaches.
 Here "Fifteenth-Century French Women's Role Names" by Ann Tukey Harrison is required reading (see external link).